NASA rover attempting most difficult Martian touchdown yet | DW | 18.02.2021

 First up: The Emirates Mars Mission

-The Emirates Mars Mission launched its probe called Hope on July 20, 2020, from Tanegashima Space Centre, Japan.
+The Emirates Mars Mission (EMM) launched its probe called Hope on July 20, 2020, from Tanegashima Space Center, Japan.

 Hope is the first Arab interplanetary mission.
 It aims to provide scientists with a complete picture of the Martian atmosphere.
 And they promise to share the data.